-Deciding to become a nurse begins with the important task of achieving education.
-Once you learn all you need to know about nursing, you must prove that your field experience and knowledge are sufficient to place others in your care.
-This is accomplished through the National Council Licensure Examination for Personal Nurses, otherwise known as the NCLEX-PN.
+Becoming a nurse begins with the important task of getting the required education.
+Once you learn all you need to know about nursing, you must prove that your knowledge and skills are sufficient to place others in your care.
+This is accomplished through the National Council Licensure Examination for Practical Nurses, otherwise known as the NCLEX-PN.

 The NCLEX-PN is one of the most comprehensive exams in existence.
 This ensures nurses are well-equipped for their future roles in healthcare.
 Though the exam can be difficult, there are simple ways nursing students can ensure they will make a passing grade.